-You would think that a gentile market town like Farnham, a stone’s throw from Jane Austen Country, would be awash with olde tea shoppes, but until the recent opening of Natalie Steward’s Vintage Cake House on Downing Street (previously Henny’s Café) the truth is it’s been a bit of a desert on the tea-and-cake front.
+You would think that a genteel market town like Farnham, a stone’s throw from Jane Austen Country, would be awash with olde tea shoppes, but until the recent opening of 20-year-old Natalie Steward’s Vintage Cake House on Downing Street (previously Henny’s Café) the truth is it has been something of a desert on the tea-and-cake front.

 No one has a sweeter tooth than my mother, so as soon as I clocked the new signage and towering cake models in the window we were in the door and settled on the sofa.
 The decor is not-so-shabby chic with elegant gilt mirrors, candy-floss striped walls and distressed dressers piled high with properly vintage china by Paragon, Royal Winton and others.
 It’s glamorous, and chintzy without bringing you out in a rash.
 I especially love that the china is genuinely vintage – rather than modern-trying-to-be-retro – and everything is in amazingly pristine condition.

 The pastel vintage sign and cluster of daisy-topped confections on the counter not so subliminally plant cupcakes in my mind, and I’m not leaving without one.
-Can we substitute cake of the day for cupcakes?
+May I substitute cake of the day for a cupcake?
 Of course, no problem.
 My mother can’t resist one of the fabulously plump almond croissants.

 Our tea is true to its name, beautifully presented on a cornflower-strewn vintage cake stand.
 I especially love our heavy basket-weave teapot – with loose leaf tea, naturally.
 The egg mayonnaise is perfect – light, summery and super fresh; the Wiltshire ham flavoursome and off the bone, both sandwiches filled generously and properly satisfying.

 The freshly baked scones are just as good.
 Only the cupcakes don’t quite live up to their looks.
 The taste’s there but they’re a little dry and on the heavy side, and mine is over baked at the bottom.
-But I’m replete with sandwiches and clotted cream and in this setting, with Cole Porter and Billie Holiday gently lulling me into a sugar coma, I can forgive anything.
-I should also admit to being a hard taskmaster when it comes to cake, having been throughly spoiled by my old schoolfriend Sue McMahon’s incredible award-winning creations.
+I am a hard taskmaster when it comes to cake, having been throughly spoiled by my old schoolfriend Sue McMahon’s incredible award-winning creations.
 She is not the author of Cupcakes and veteran Cookery Editor of Woman’s Weekly for nothing.
+But, replete with sandwiches and clotted cream, and with Cole Porter and Billie Holiday gently lulling me into a sugar coma, I can forgive anything.

 As well as reasonably priced bespoke wedding cakes and favours (cakes start at £275), The Vintage Cake House can cater for birthdays, hen parties, baby showers and corporate events.